awestover/thoughts/content/0stack/taboo.md

+tl;dr: when having a disagreement involving a complex concept X, consider saying what you actually mean by X, or both parties might just be talking past each other!

+---

 Taboo is one of my favorite techniques.
 I find taboo extremely useful at resolving confusing problems.

 The idea of taboo is as follows: